-Paul Aisen, M.D., Named to Faculty of UCSD Department of Neurosciences and as New Director of the Alzheimer’s Disease Cooperative Study
+Paul Aisen, MD, Named to Faculty of UC San Diego Department of Neurosciences and as New Director of the Alzheimer’s Disease Cooperative Study

 A leading researcher in Alzheimer’s disease clinical trials, Paul Aisen, M.D., has joined the faculty of the University of California, San Diego (UCSD) School of Medicine’s Department of Neurosciences.
 He has also been named director of the Alzheimer’s Disease Cooperative Study (ADCS), a position he has held on an interim basis since the death of longtime director Leon Thal in a plane crash in February 2007.
 Prior to that, Aisen was associate director of the ADCS and professor in the Department of Neurology at Georgetown University Medical Center.

 Paul Aisen, M.D.

 “The Department of Neurosciences at UCSD is extremely fortunate to have recruited Dr. Aisen here,” said Doris Trauner, M.D., interim chair of the department.
 “He is viewed as one of the leading clinical trials research scientists in the field of Alzheimer’s disease.
 Dr. Aisen has made substantial contributions in this area already, and I am confident that he will continue to provide strong leadership in his role here as director of the ADCS.”

 “My efforts will be directed toward the continued success and growth of ADCS, as well as development of better therapies for Alzheimer’s disease,” said Aisen.
 “UCSD and San Diego represent an unparalleled environment for translational neuroscience research, and I think that we are now on the brink of major developments in therapy for Alzheimer’s.”